cc-archive/vocabulary-legacy/src/patterns/Trail/Trail.md

 </Trail>
 ```

-Trails can be colored using any color from the set provided by CC Vocabulary.
+Trails can be colored using any color from the set provided by Vocabulary.
 I
 wouldn't follow a black trail.

 Also you may use one of the four shades, namely `lighter`, `light`, `dark` and `darker`,